 Soundness tests determine the aggregate’s resistance to weathering and freeze-thaw cycles.
 By conducting these tests on the various types of road aggregates provided, engineers can ensure the selection of high-quality materials that meet the required specifications for the intended application.

-Aggregates used in concrete or in pavements should meet certain standards and specifications in order to provide necessary quality and performance requirements.
+Aggregates used in concrete or in pavements should meet certain standards and specifications to provide necessary quality and performance requirements.

-Various tests are conducted on aggregates to determine the physical and mechanical properties of the aggregates, as they play an important role in the selection of materials for construction projects.
+Various tests are conducted on aggregates to determine their physical and mechanical properties, which play an important role in the selection of materials for construction projects.

-In this blog, let’s discuss some tests which determine various properties such as strength, hardness, toughness, durability, workability etc.
+In this blog, let’s discuss some tests that determine various properties such as strength, hardness, toughness, durability, workability, etc.

 Absorption of Aggregates are Important